patriciogonzalezvivo/lygia/README.md

 * `simulate/`: simulate sampling operations
 * `lighting/`: different foward/deferred/raymarching lighting models and functions

 ## Flexible how?

-There are some functions that are "templated" using `#defines`.
-You can change how it behaves by defining a keyword before including it.
-For examples, [gaussian blurs](filter/gaussianBlur.glsl) are usually done in two passes (and it defaults), but let's say you are in a rush you can specify to use
+There are some functions which behaviour can be change using `#defines` keyword before including it.
+For examples, [gaussian blurs](filter/gaussianBlur.glsl) are usually are done in two passes, so by default perform only 1D kernerls, but in the case you are interested on performing a 2D kernel all in the same pass you will need to add the `GAUSSIANBLUR_2D` keyword in the following way.

 ```glsl
 #define GAUSSIANBLUR_2D
 #include "filter/gaussianBlur.glsl"

 void main(void) {
     ...

     vec2 pixel = 1./u_resolution;
     color = gaussianBlur(u_tex0, uv, pixel, 9);
     ...
 }
 ```

-# Acknowledgements

-This library has been built over years, and in many cases on top of the work of brillant generous people like: [Inigo Quiles](https://www.iquilezles.org/), [Morgan McGuire](https://casual-effects.com/), [Hugh Kennedy](https://github.com/hughsk) and [Matt DesLauriers](https://www.mattdesl.com/).

-# License

-LYGIA is dual-licensed under [the Prosperity License](https://prosperitylicense.com/versions/3.0.0) and the [Patron License](https://patronlicense.com/versions/1.0.0.html) for individual cases.

-A [Patron License](https://patronlicense.com/versions/1.0.0.html) can be obtained by making regular payments through [GitHub Sponsorships](https://github.com/sponsors/patriciogonzalezvivo), in amounts qualifying for a tier of rewards that includes “patron licenses”.
-A Patron License grants qualifying patrons permission to ignore any noncommercial or copyleft rules in all of my License Zero Prosperity licensed software.

-By becoming a Sponsor, you'll be helping to ensure I can spend the time not just fixing bugs, adding features, releasing new versions, but also keeping projects afloat and growing.
-Think of investing in me not just for the output of my code but my continued role in the open-source ecosystem.
-If open software producers and maintainers like me aren't supported then communities won't grow and there may not be a fresh package when you need a bug fixed.

-Keeping LYGIA in growing healthy require works and dedication, I really appreciate your support improving it.
-That could be adding new functions, testing it, fixing bugs, translating the GLSL files to HLSL and Metal or just [sponsoring through GitHub](https://github.com/sponsors/patriciogonzalezvivo).

 # Design Principles

 This library:

-* Relays on `#include "file"` which is defined by Khronos GLSL standard and suported by most engines and enviroments ( like [glslViewer](https://github.com/patriciogonzalezvivo/glslViewer/wiki/Compiling), [glsl-canvas VS Code pluging](https://marketplace.visualstudio.com/items?itemName=circledev.glsl-canvas), Unity, etc. ).
+* Relays on `#include "path/to/file.*lsl"` which is defined by Khronos GLSL standard and suported by most engines and enviroments ( like [glslViewer](https://github.com/patriciogonzalezvivo/glslViewer/wiki/Compiling), [glsl-canvas VS Code pluging](https://marketplace.visualstudio.com/items?itemName=circledev.glsl-canvas), Unity, etc. ).
 It requires a tipical C-like pre-compiler MACRO which is easy to implement with just basic string operations to resolve dependencies.
 Here you can find some implementations on different languages:
     * C++: https://github.com/patriciogonzalezvivo/ada/blob/main/src/fs.cpp#L88-L171
     * Python: https://gist.github.com/patriciogonzalezvivo/9a50569c2ef9b08058706443a39d838e
     * JavaScript: